GoIntegro/hateoas/README.md

 Access control is handled by [Symfony's Security Component](http://symfony.com/doc/current/components/security/introduction.html), so either [security voters](http://symfony.com/doc/current/cookbook/security/voters_data_permission.html) or [ACL](http://symfony.com/doc/current/cookbook/security/acl.html) must be configured.

-If you don't want security at all, just configure a single voter accepting anything that implements `GoIntegro\Bundle\HateoasBundle\JsonApi\ResourceEntityInterface`.
+If you don't want security at all, just configure a single voter accepting anything that implements `GoIntegro\Hateoas\JsonApi\ResourceEntityInterface`.
 Not the best advice ever, though.

 What about pagination?
 I'm pretty sure `isGranted` will not be called against every single entity in the collection - right?